hackerkid/blog3/src/pages/blog/running.md

 I don't think I ever experienced that while running 5K.

-Usually when I finish running those distances it's mostly the satisfication of doing the work and finishing the struggle.
+Usually when I finish running those distances it's mostly the satisfaction of doing the work and finishing the struggle.

 But after finishing the 10K run, the feeling was of getting into a flow state.